wbond/oscrypto/docs/oscrypto.md

 >     :raises:
 >         ValueError - when one of the paths is not a unicode string
 >         OSError - when the trust_list_path does not exist on the filesystem
->         LibraryNotFoundError - when one of the path does not exist on the filesystem
+>         oscrypto.errors.LibraryNotFoundError - when one of the path does not exist on the filesystem
 >         RuntimeError - when this function is called after another part of oscrypto has been imported
 >     """
 > ```